tyuwen/ChemEx/docs/source/devel/index.rst

 available.

 Finally, other NMR software packages must be installed to process and convert the test and example data.
-These are not required for using nmrglue, but are needed to verify its functionality and to run some of the examples.
+These are not required for using chemex, but are needed to verify its functionality and to run some of the examples.

 * `NMRPipe <http://spin.niddk.nih.gov/NMRPipe/>`_